 The Polish Stage

 Tumble the stones on the polish stage for 10 days.
 At the end of this stage, take out a few of the stones, rinse them and check the shine.
 If you are satisfied with the shine, then you are ready for the burnishing stage.
 If you are not satisfied with the shine or the stones are dull in appearance, you will have to go back to the pre-polishing stage and repeat that stage.
 More polish will not help!
 More time will not help!
-The pre-polishing stage must be repeated.
-Be sure to clean your barrel thoroughly, as a dirty barrel may have contributed to the problem.
+You must repeat the pre-polishing stage.
+Be sure to clean your barrel thoroughly using something like Tide powder, as a dirty barrel may have contributed to the problem.

 The Burnishing Stage

 When beginning this stage, it is not necessary to clean the barrel or stones.
 Simply dump as much of the polish liquid as possible (not down your sink!), and then add water up to the bottom of the top layer of stones.
 Next, clean the lid and seal of the barrel so that there will be no leakage, and dry thoroughly.
 Before replacing the lid, add one cup of plain Tide powder detergent.
 Do not use a liquid detergent, as this will ruin your polished stones.
 Liquid detergent will scratch the newly polished stones!
 Reseal the barrel and let tumble for a day or so.
 Burnishing helps clean the stones and puts that extra shine on them.
 Remove the stones and enjoy what you have waited so long to appreciate!
 Then do it again.

 And now you have it!
 Rock tumbling made easy!
 If you have specific questions, don’t hesitate to contact us for some sage advice!

 Watch a short video from Rockman Pat about rock tumbling.